InnerSourceCommons/archive.innersourcecommons.org/events/isc-apac-2020-speakers.md

     <p>
 Willem Jiang is the technical expert of Huawei, a member of the Apache Software Foundation, he worked on many Apache projects like Camel, CXF, ServiceMix and ServiceComb.
 Before joining Huawei, Willem was the principle engineer of RedHat working on Fuse ESB, he also worked for FuseSource, IONA and Travelsky.inc.
 Willem gave talks about Open Source, Apache Camel in several conferences, like KubeCon Shanghai, CosCon and ArchSummit, etc.

-Long Li is a system reliability expert and HA architect of Huawei.
-He has design experience in system reliability, overload control, ISSU, and fault management.
-He is currently responsible for building the DFX design platform and DFX inner source community.
 </p>
   </div>
 <div style="clear:both;"></div>